cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 orientations are taken as the azimuth of maximum tectonic stress and are sampled uniformly from 0 to 360$^{\circ}$.

-For each of 100,000 iterations, unique samples for each of the priors are drawn.
+For each of 100,000 iterations, unique samples for each of the priors are drawn using a seeded pseudorandom number generator (so that the same priors are drawn for each coseismic slip model).
 Then, the complete stress tensor $S$ is constructed for each fault point in a coseismic slip model.
 The rake of the maximum shear stress $\lambda^S$ on each point on the fault is then calculated, and compared with the coseismic slip rake $\lambda^D$ at that point.
-Then, a weighted mean misfit is
+Then, a weighted mean misfit is determined:
-determined:

 \begin{equation}
 \bar{\lambda}_i^m = \sum \nolimits_{i=1}^n \frac{(\lambda^S_i - \lambda^D_i) D_i} {\bar{ D}}